Parc Pierre-Lagravère

-Parc départemental Pierre-Lagravère, often called by its old name, Parc de l'Île Marante, is a public park located on the banks of the river Seine in Colombes, northwest of Paris.
-It is also the seat of Centre sportif municipal Parc Lagravère, a public multisports complex.
+Parc départemental Pierre-Lagravère, often called by its old name, Parc de l'île Marante, is a public park located on the banks of the river Seine in Colombes, northwest of Paris.
+It is also the seat of Pôle sportif Piere-Lagravère (formerly Centre sportif municipal du Parc Lagravère), a public multisports complex.

-Its common name comes from its location on Île Marante, a former island in the Seine.
-The island's now disappeared English-style garden designed by Claude-Henri Watelet was a favorite getaway for the local nobility during the Ancien Régime.
+Its common name comes from its location on île Marante, a former island in the Seine.
+The island's now disappeared English-style garden designed by Claude-Henri Watelet, Parc du Moulin Joly, was a favorite getaway for the local nobility during the Ancien Régime.
 The area was also a popular subject for painters, especially impressionists such as Gustave Caillebotte and Claude Monet, who lived in Colombes and nearby Argenteuil, respectively, and frequently sailed the Seine.

 The island was joined to the mainland circa 1965 to provide foundations for the building of the A86 autoroute, which today stands between the park and downtown Colombes (several bridges connect both sides).

-The city of Colombes and the département of Hauts-de-Seine split jurisdiction over the newly accessible land.
+The city of Colombes and the department of Hauts-de-Seine split jurisdiction over the newly accessible land.
 The city used parts of it to create a second sports and recreation district, separate from the historic Stade Yves-du-Manoir.

-Meanwhile, the département took over the surrounding areas and remodelled them as a public park loosely inspired by the old Watelet garden.
+Meanwhile, the department took over the surrounding areas and remodeled them as a public park loosely inspired by the old Watelet garden.
 The park opened in 1973, and in 1985 was renamed after Pierre Lagravère, who was the first president of the département upon its creation in 1968.

 Cycling and jogging

 Parc Lagravère is the final stop of the Promenade Bleue, a bike and walking trail created in 2010 that became a leg of the Paris–London Avenue Verte in 2012.

 Since 1991, the venue has offered a BMX park, which is managed by a resident club.

-The route of the 1924 Summer Olympics cross country race ran alongside Île Marante, although it stayed on the dam built on the mainland side, and did not venture onto the island proper as only a barge allowed crossings at the time.
+The route of the 1924 Summer Olympics cross country race ran alongside île Marante, although it stayed on the dam built on the mainland side, and did not venture onto the island proper as only a barge allowed crossings at the time.